bmatheny/dotfiles/README.md

 * `data.ssh.keys` - Array of private keys that should be copied into `~/.ssh/`
     * Note: File will be copied from `$data.ssh.configs/$data.ssh.keys`

-## git

-Create a `~/.gitconfig.user` and put the following in it:

-    [user]
-      name = Your Name
-      email = Your Email

-Also put any other customizations to git you would like in that file.

 ## vim

 If you would like to add things to your vim configuration the best place to do